Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-\item{\bf Related works.} Prior to our work, the Vazirani-Vidick randomness expansion protocol~\cite{Vazirani:dice} is the first and only work achieving simultaneous exponential expansion and quantum security.
-However, as far as we know from their analysis, the protocol achieves only inverse polynomial security, thus is not appropriate for cryptographic applications.
-It is not noise-tolerant, requiring that as the number of games grows, each strategy played by an honest device must approach rapidly to the optimal quantum strategy.
-It also requires a growing amount of quantum memory as the output length grows.
-Those drawbacks limit the practical feasibility of the protocol.
+Prior to our paper, the groundbreaking work of~\cite{Vazirani:dice} was the first and only work achieving simultaneous exponential expansion and quantum security.
+As far as we know from their analysis, their security proof achieves only inverse polynomial security, and thus is not cryptographically secure; it is not noise-tolerant (as it requires perfect behavior on some rounds); and it also does not have the feature of constant-sized quantum memory.

-Parallel work on unbounded expansion was done in \cite{CY} by Coudron and Yuen\footnote{This work is not to be confused with the earlier paper by Coudron, Vidick, and Yuen \cite{CoudronVY:2013} which dealt with classical security of randomness expansion.}.
-While we independently proved that {\em robust} unbounded expansion is possible with $\log^* ( N )$ devices, \cite{CY} was the first to claim that (non-robust) unbounded expansion is possible with a \textit{constant} number of devices.
-When we learned of their result, we realized that we also had the means to do the same, with fewer devices and also the added merit of robustness.
-(This was based on a result from our independent work in \cite{CSW14}, which implies general security for cross-feeding protocols.
-See Remark~\ref{rm:unbounded}.)
+Robust DI-QKD was already achieved with full security in \cite{Vazirani:fully}.
+(There were also previous non-robust proofs~\cite{BCK,ruv:2013} and proofs that require that the number of devices increases with the length of the key, e.g., \cite{HRW10}, \cite{mpa11}.)
+The new feature offered by our QKD result is that our seed is polylogarithmic, while that of \cite{Vazirani:fully} is linear.

-The Vazirani-Vidick protocol for untrusted-device key distribution~\cite{Vazirani:fully} can be used as a randomness expansion protocol with a {\em linear} rate of expansion.
-One could easily use ingredients from the same authors' expansion protocol~\cite{Vazirani:dice} to reduce the length of the initial randomness used.
-It is not clear though if the analysis can be correspondingly strengthened to apply to such an extension.
-Similarly, as presented and analyzed the protocol does not allow inter-component communication in-between rounds.
-It is not clear (when used as a linear expansion protocol) whether their analysis can be strengthened to allow some in-between-round communications.
+The paper~\cite{Vazirani:fully} on untrusted-device QKD can be considered as a robust randomness expansion protocol with a {\em linear} rate of expansion (without the constant memory feature).
+A natural way to develop \cite{Vazirani:fully} further as an expansion result would be to change the input distribution to one that is non-uniform (so as to require less than a linear seed) and to apply the proof to a more general class of games (such as those of \cite{CoudronVY:2013}).
+To our knowledge a formal analysis of these generalizations has not yet been published, and they are a topic for further research. \commentout{ Similarly, as presented and analyzed the protocol does not allow inter-component communication in-between rounds.
+It is not clear (when used as a linear expansion protocol) whether their analysis can be strengthened to allow some in-between-round communications. }